zenglenn42/react-tutorials/README.md

 * airbnb style integration?
 * runtime environment (node, browser, etc)

-I just think of all the collective wasted time people have spent getting these tools hooked up.
-...the endless number of blogs lovingly crafter around the ritual.
+I just think of all the collective wasted time people have spent getting these tools hooked up ... the endless number of blogs and videos lovingly crafted around this ritual.

 Currently the options are to hangout as a script kitty and bootstrap off of some youtuber's recipe or wade into the depths to be tossed back periodically against the craggly shores, bloodied but undeterred.
 I do the latter, of course, trying to discern best practices and collectively accepted limitations.
 Generally I start with the cli and get that nice before hooking that into the editor's configuration.
 This puts me in good shape for continuous integration at some point (soon).

 I'm not sure my eslint configuration is 100%, but it's good enough to illustrate some sketchy stuff I've been doing.
-I realize that I should reorganize the code base a bit so I can have tutorial code opt-out of linting entirely since tutorial authors seldom drag lint into the picture as they sketch out some lean javscript to illustrate a concept.
+I reorganize the code base so tutorial code may opt-out of linting entirely since tutorial authors seldom drag lint into the picture as they sketch out some lean javscript to illustrate a concept.
 I don't want my code snapshots to diverge too much from the video versions on youtube.
 But for my container app, I'll definitely start refactoring that with lint.
 I'd like to migrate to TS as well.

 ## [The road ahead](#contents)